The major is a part of the School of Art, Design and Art History, an academic unit within the College of Visual and Performing Arts.

-Admission to the graphic design major is selective and competitive for a limited number of seats.
+Admission to the Graphic Design major is selective and competitive for a limited number of seats.
 Completion of all admission requirements does not guarantee admission to the major.
-Admission to graphic design is based upon completion of all prerequisite art courses and individual merit as determined by a faculty review of your art portfolio submitted in satisfaction of the course GRPH 208, Portfolio Review.
+Admission to Graphic Design is based upon completion of all prerequisite art courses and individual merit as determined by a faculty review of the art portfolio submitted in satisfaction of the course GRPH 208, Portfolio Review.

-To progress in the Graphic Design major, students must be a studio art major and have completed all lower-division (100 and 200 level) complete all of the following lower-division prerequisite foundation courses and introductory Graphic Design courses:
+To progress in the Graphic Design major, students must be a declared Graphic Design major and have completed all lower-division (100 and 200 level) complete all of the following lower-division prerequisite foundation courses and introductory Graphic Design courses:

 Portfolios developed as part of GRPH 208 are reviewed each semester prior to pre-registration.
 Students enrolled in GRPH 208 will be emailed at the beginning of the semester and will be informed of the exact time and location of the GRPH 208 portfolio review.
 Students not accepted to the Graphic Design major will have one opportunity to reapply in the following semester or may choose other majors within the School of Art, Design and Art History.